Present Tense & How to Use It, With Example

 3. Present Perfect Tense

-This tense shows an action that is going to take place in future.
+That tense which shows an action that is going to take place in future, is called Present Perfect Tense.

 Note: In this tense, we use helping verbs (has, have), and usually use 3rd form verbs.